 Admissions counselor Amanda Marcks explains how scholarships work at Rowan and shares how prospective students can earn more money for college.
-Are you an incoming or continuing Rowan student?
-Check out our other story on scholarships here.
+Are you a continuing Rowan student?
+Check out our other story on scholarships for current students here.

 You’re probably asking yourself, “Why can’t I find a scholarship application for Rowan?!”
 At Rowan, we do not have a separate scholarship application.

-If you apply to Rowan before Feb.
-15, you will be reviewed for both admission and for a potential scholarship at the same time.
-This year, we are not going to be using SAT or ACT to determine merit scholarship eligibility.
-Instead, we will be taking a close look at your high school transcript and evaluating courses taken, grades received for those courses, and your overall GPA to determine if a student is eligible for a merit scholarship.
+If you apply to Rowan before January 31, you will be reviewed for both admission and for a potential scholarship at the same time.
+We are test optional, meaning we are not going to be using SAT or ACT to determine merit scholarship eligibility.
+Instead, we will be taking a close look at your high school transcript and evaluating courses taken, grades received for those courses, and your overall GPA to determine if you are eligible for a merit scholarship.

-Our merit scholarships range from $1,000 – $10,000, and they are annual as long as a student maintains a 2.5 GPA while here at Rowan.
+Our merit scholarships range from $3,500 to $9,000, and they are annual as long as you maintain a 2.5 GPA while here at Rowan.
 When reviewing different packages from other colleges and universities, you always want to read the fine print to see if a scholarship is annual or a one-time transaction.

 Along with merit scholarships, we are also on RaiseMe, which is a microscholarship platform that awards students for their achievements.
 If you are a high school freshman, sophomore or junior, I encourage you to check the site out and put a profile together!
 By doing the things you’re already doing, you can earn scholarship money for taking an honors course, getting an A in a college prep class, volunteering, visiting Rowan, and many more.